 As treatment with these medicines may be longterm, the benefits versus the side effects will need to be considered case-by-case.

-Protein kinases are enzymes within the cell that result in cellular proliferation.
+Protein kinases are enzymes within the cell involved in cellular proliferation.
 Protein kinase inhibitors reduce cell proliferation.
-They target the amino acids tyrosine, threonine and serine.
+They target the amino acids tyrosine, threonine, and serine.
 Some EGFR inhibitors are also protein kinase inhibitors.

-EGFR inhibitors are targeted specifically against EGFR on the outside of the cell.
-Protein kinase inhibitors target protein kinases on the inside of the cell.
-The specific receptors found on the cancer determine which drug is likely to be of benefit.
+EGFR inhibitors target EGFR on the outside of the cell.
+Protein kinase inhibitors target specific protein kinases on the inside of the cell.
+The receptors expressed by the cancer determine which drug is likely to be of benefit.

-EGFR and kinase inhibitors may be particularly useful in cancer therapy as they they are less toxic than more traditional chemotherapies.
-Specific drugs target different types of cell and may be monclonal antibodies with the suffix -mab or small molecules with the suffix -nib.
+EGFR and protein kinase inhibitors are less toxic than traditional chemotherapies.
+Specific drugs target different types of cell and may be monoclonal antibodies with the suffix -mab or small molecules with the suffix -nib.

 |Lapatinib||EGFR, HER2/neu||Breast cancer|